SUSE/psql2mysql/README.md

 ```

 # Testing
 `psql2mysql.py` provides a couple of unit tests.
-To run the use:
+To run the tests use:

 ```nosetests test-psql2mysql.py```